aochagavia/optimization-experiment/research/blog.md

 (assert ((_ pbeq 1 1 1 ) s6_a2_t1 s6_a2_t2 ))
 ```

-The second constraint (every teacher must teach every student at least once), as follows:
+The second constraint (every teacher must teach every student at least once)
+can be expressed as follows:

 ```
 (assert (or s1_a1_t1 s1_a2_t1 ))